-To the extent the Adviser renders non-discretionary asset management or consulting services to a retirement plan sponsor, such Clients will generally be charged an asset-based fee of up to 0.50% per annum, charged monthly in arrears based on the average daily balance of the plan's assets during the prior month.
+To the extent the Adviser renders non-discretionary asset management or consulting services to a retirement plan sponsor, such Clients will generally be charged an asset-based fee of up to 0.50% per annum, charged monthly or quarterly (depending on the client) in arrears based on the average daily balance of the plan's assets during the prior month.
 Fees may be negotiable based on the nature and complexity of the services to be provided and the overall relationship with the Adviser.
 Certain engagements may have a fee that is higher than the amount stated above.